Got a uni question? Find your answer now on The Student Room.

 38

-666 in higher level subjects, including an arts/humanities subject and Mathematics.
+666 in higher level subjects, including an arts/humanities or social sciences subject and Mathematics.
 For students taking the IB we are happy to accept either Higher Level grade 6 or Standard Level grade 7 in Mathematics.
 Mathematical Studies is not acceptable.

 Leaving Certificate - Higher Level (Ireland) (first awarded in 2017)